CGHS pensioner card

 • the physician's leaving the patient after surgery or failing to follow up on postsurgical care.

-Handling THE ABUSIVE PATIENT
+COPING WITH THE ABUSIVE PATIENT